Suspensions and exclusions: notifying parents, governors and others

 5. Notify local safeguarding partners

-This article is based on the DfE’s statutory guidance on suspensions and permanent exclusions, applying from 1 September 2022.
-It is for maintained schools, academies and pupil referral units (PRUs), and also applies to pupils above or below compulsory school age, such as those attending nursery classes or sixth forms.
+This article is based on the DfE’s statutory guidance on suspensions and permanent exclusions, in force from 1 September 2023.
+It's for maintained schools, academies, alternative provision academies and pupil referral units (PRUs), and also applies to pupils above or below compulsory school age, such as those attending nursery classes or sixth forms.